denqiu/default-app/README.md

 # Note
 Learned how to deploy a React app to production.

+This uses the starter/base template created by `npx create-react-app default-app`.
+Thus the reason why this project is named "default-app".

 [Guide to deploy React app](https://www.pluralsight.com/guides/deploying-github-pages-with-create-react-app)

 # Getting Started with Create React App